ddrcode/teensy_6502_com_bridge/README.md

 ### Minimal configuration

-In the minimalistic configuration the following pins must be connected with the board:
+In the minimalistic configuration the following CPU pins must be connected to the board:

 - `A0-A15` - address bus (input)
 - `D0-D7` - data bus (input or output; input by default)